HMCS Onondaga

-HMCS Onondaga (S73) is an that served in the Royal Canadian Navy and later the Canadian Forces.
+HMCS Onondaga (S73) is a decommissioned that served in the Royal Canadian Navy and later the Canadian Forces.
 Built in the mid-1960s, Onondaga operated primarily with the Maritime Forces Atlantic until her decommissioning in 2000 as the last Canadian Oberon.

 Several plans for the disposal of the submarine were made and cancelled before the Site historique maritime de la Pointe-au-Père in Rimouski purchased the boat for preservation as a museum vessel.
 The submarine was moved into location during 2008, and is open to the public.

 Design and construction

-The Oberon class were considered an improved version of the preceding Porpoise-class submarines, with a different frame of the pressure hull and constructed from a better grade of steel.
+The Oberon-class were considered an improved version of the preceding Porpoise-class submarines, with a different frame of the pressure hull and constructed from a better grade of steel.
 These build differences allowed the Oberons to have a deeper diving depth at roughly 1000 ft.

 The submarines displaced 2030 t surfaced and 2410 t submerged.
 They measured 295 ft 1/4 in long with a beam of 26 ft 1/2 in and a draught of 18 ft.

-The boats were powered by a two shaft diesel-electric system.
+The boats were powered by a two-shaft diesel-electric system.
 The Oberons were equipped with two ASR 1 16-cylinder diesel engines creating 3680 bhp and two English Electric motors creating 6000 shp.
 This gave the submarines a maximum surface speed of 12 kn and a submerged speed of 17 kn.
 The boats carried 258 tons of oil giving them a range of 9000 nmi at 12 knots.

-The design was armed with eight 21 inch (533 mm) torpedo tubes, six in the bow and two in the stern.
+The design was armed with eight 21-inch (533 mm) torpedo tubes, six in the bow and two in the stern.
 They carried 24 reloads for a total of 30 torpedoes.
 Canadian boats differed from the original design by being equipped for the US Mark 37C torpedo.
 The longer, wire-guided Mod 2 version was carried in the forward tubes and the non-guided Mod 0 for the rear tubes.

 The Oberons were equipped with Type 187 active-passive sonar, Type 2007 passive sonar and Type 2019 sonar.